-Spotlight on Opera is in its 9th season as Texas' premiere summer opera training program.
-We are dedicated to providing training and performance opportunities to career track and avocational singers aged 15 and up.
+Spotlight on Opera is dedicated to providing training and performance opportunities to career track and avocational singers aged 18 and up.

 Founded in 2007 by Program Director Cindy Sadler, Spotlight began as a one week summer program at St. Edward's University.
 The program expanded quickly and by 2010 went fulltime, acting as a community opera troupe in the fall and spring and a training program for aspiring singers in the summer, a model we continue today.